 - Never treat cyberbullying as a joke.
 Whether your child is at the receiving end or is the bully, you need to take charge of the situation and help to resolve.
 Never encourage kids to post hurtful messages, tease or slander someone on the internet.

 - Use digital parenting apps like eKavach which monitor your kids’ online activities and helps protect them online. eKAVACH keep your kids safe from imposters, predators and bullies. eKAVACH helps you protect your children by revealing who their friends are, what types of content they’re sharing with them and at what time they are active.

 Cyberbullying Protection by eKavach

 eKAVACH can filter or block a cyber bully’s text messages, instant messages and email exchanges.
-Whenever a child views or types a pre-designated threatening keyword or key-phrase, eKAVACH automatically generates an real-time notification that notifies the parent of a potential problem. eKAVACH works to protect a child from cyber bullies and internet pedophiles.
-Learn more about eKAVACH and its amazing features here.
+Whenever a child views or types a pre-designated threatening keyword or key-phrase, eKAVACH automatically generates a real-time notification that notifies the parent of a potential problem. eKAVACH works to protect a child from cyberbullies and internet paedophiles.

 How do you think you can protect your child from cyberbullying?

 Share your tips, thoughts & experiences with us in the comments.